stacks-network/rendezvous/README.md

 ### Prerequisites

-- **Node.js**: Requires LTS version 20.18.0.
+- **Node.js**: Supported versions include 18, 20, and 22.
 Other versions may work, but they are untested.

 ### Inspiration